Heaven's Gate (film): Cimino's perfectionism

 Cimino shot more than 1.3 million feet (400,000 metres; nearly 220 hours) of footage, costing the studio approximately $200,000 per day in salary (equivalent to $720,000 in 2022), locations and acting fees.
 Privately, it was joked that Cimino wished to surpass Francis Ford Coppola's mark of shooting one million feet of footage for Apocalypse Now (1979).

 Cimino's obsessive behavior soon earned him the nickname "The Ayatollah".
 Production fell behind schedule as rumors spread of Cimino's demanding up to 50 takes of individual scenes and delaying filming until a cloud that he liked rolled into the frame.
 As a result of the delays, several musicians originally brought to Montana to work on the film for only three weeks ended up stranded, waiting to be called for shoots to materialize.
 The experience, as the Associated Press put it, "was both stunningly boring and a raucous good time, full of jam sessions, strange adventures and curiously little actual shooting."
 The jam sessions served as the beginning of numerous musical collaborations between Bridges and Kristofferson.
+John Williams turned down the chance to compose the score for the film, which eventually went to David Mansfield.

 As production staggered forward, United Artists seriously considered firing Cimino and replacing him with another director, implied in the book Final Cut to be Norman Jewison.

 Actor John Hurt reportedly spent so long waiting around on the production for something to do that he went off and made The Elephant Man (1980) for David Lynch in the interim, and then came back to shoot more scenes on Heaven's Gate.

 Filming completes

-Heaven's Gate finished shooting in March 1980, having cost nearly $30 million.
+Heaven's Gate finished shooting in March 1980, having cost nearly $32 million.
 Reportedly, during post-production Cimino changed the lock to the studio's editing room, prohibiting executives from seeing the film until he completed his cut, although Cimino disputed this story.
 Working with Oscar-winning editor William H. Reynolds, Cimino worked doggedly over his project.